MaximilianArns/MaxiPacker/README.md

 ## Key Implementations & Evasion Techniques

 ### 1. Hardware Breakpoints
 Instead of modifying security-critical functions like `AmsiScanBuffer()` through traditional memory patching (which is highly visible to modern EDRs), MaxiPacker leverages the CPU's debug registers (`DR0`-`DR7`).
 By setting Hardware Breakpoints at the target function addresses, we can intercept the execution flow and manipulate the CPU state to spoof a "clean" scan result.
 This technique completely avoids modifying the function's bytes on disk or in memory, leaving a minimal footprint.
+Checkout the `src/evasion/hwbp_amsi_etw.h` file.

 **PoC:** `AmsiScanBuffer` targeted via `DR0` with `DR7` activation:
 <img width="1711" height="911" alt="amsidllhwbpPoC" src="https://github.com/user-attachments/assets/89bb8e58-f571-45be-88ec-3664e46fffaa" />

 ### 2. Module Stomping
 To avoid the indicators of compromise (IoCs) associated with allocating fresh, untrusted memory pages for a payload, MaxiPacker implements Module Stomping.
 This technique loads a legitimate, digitally signed Windows DLL (such as `xpsprint.dll`) into the process memory and overwrites its legitimate code section with our payload.
 Because security products expect executable code to run from these verified modules, the payload blends seamlessly into normal process behavior.
+Checkout the `src/auxiliary/stomping.h` file.

 **PoC:** Executing a custom `calc.exe` payload generated via `msfvenom`:
 <img width="1708" height="913" alt="DLL_StompingPoC" src="https://github.com/user-attachments/assets/793f77f6-b5d3-4d00-981b-461a1dcf9d37" />